MSc in Engineering Surveying and Geodesy

 Students will develop:

-- The ability to apply their skills directly within the surveying industry
+- The ability to apply their skills directly to the surveying industry

 - The ability to react quickly to new technologies and innovations